-To apply for a J-1 visa abroad, you must make an appointment with a U.S. Consulate/Embassy close to your residence.
+To apply for an H-1B visa abroad, you must make an appointment with a United States consulate/embassy close to your residence.
 You should complete the visa application online and then bring the following documents with you to your appointment:

-The documents required may vary from country so please inquire at the U.S. Consulate where you will be applying.
-To obtain general information about visa services and visa application form please visit the Department of State website.
+The documents required may vary from by country, so please inquire at the U.S. consulate where you will be applying.
+To obtain general information about visa services and a visa application form, please visit the U.S. Department of State website.

 Possible Delays in Visa Acquisition